adilevy1011/streaming/docs/how_to_use.md

 To manage permissions in the application, sign in as an administrator and click **Admin Actions** next to **Refresh library**.
 The panel shows every Auth user and every cataloged video.
 Select a user to see their effective access, then check or uncheck videos and hit save.

-When an unrestricted video is deselected for one user, the application converts it into an allowlist containing the other non-admin users.
+When an unrestricted video is deselected for one user, the application converts it into an allowlist containing the other users.
 This preserves the unrestricted-by-default behavior while allowing that user to be removed from the video.

 ### Security model